openvinotoolkit/openvino_tensorflow/docs/cloud_instructions/AWS_instructions.md

 TensorFlow version:  2.5.0
-OpenVINO integration with TensorFlow version: b'0.5.0' OpenVINO version used for this build: b'2021.3' TensorFlow version used for this build: v2.5.0 CXX11_ABI flag used for this build: 0
+OpenVINO integration with TensorFlow version: b'0.5.0' OpenVINO version used for this build: b'2021.4' TensorFlow version used for this build: v2.5.0 CXX11_ABI flag used for this build: 0
-OpenVINO integration with TensorFlow built with Grappler: False
 ```

 - Clone the repo to run the example